 The only thing left to do is putting the cover back.
 As a reminder, long screws go in the top right holes, shoulder screws in the bottom holes and the others in the remaining ones.

-To initialise (format) your drive, you'll have to boot either from your Carbon Copy Cloner clone or an install DVD or thumb drive (from now on, 'install disk' refers to those two methods).
-Whichever way you choose, connect the clone/drive or insert the DVD, then power up your MacBook while holding the alt (option) key.
+To initialise (format) your drive, you’ll have to boot either from your Carbon Copy Cloner clone, an install DVD or thumb drive (from now on, ‘install disk’ refers to these two methods) or boot using Internet recovery.
+For Carbon Copy Cloner or an install drive/DVD, connect the clone/drive or insert the DVD, then power up your MacBook while holding the alt (option) key.
+For Internet recovery, hold CMD + R at boot.
+The next step depends on your chosen installation medium:

-When it finished booting, launch Disk Utility, which you can find in the main menu if you booted from an install disk, or in /Applications/Utilities/ if you booted on your clone.
+When it is done booting, launch Disk Utility, which you can find in the main menu if you booted from an install disk or Internet recovery, or in /Applications/Utilities/ if you booted on your clone.

-Once it's launched, find your new drive on the left side and click on it.
+Once it’s launched, find your new drive on the left side and click on it.
 It is normally named with its capacity and size.
-In my case, it was named '250.06 GB Samsung SSD 840 Series Media'.
-Next, go to the Erase tab on the right, select the Mac OS Extended (Journaled) format, give the disk a name (I chose Macintosh SSD to change a little) and click on Erase....
-Once the disk is formatted, check at the bottom of the window that the partition map scheme is GUID Partition Table.
+In my case, it was named ‘250.06 GB Samsung SSD 840 Series Media’.
+Next, click on Erase at the top, select the APFS format if it is available or the Mac OS Extended (Journaled) format if it is not, give the disk a name (I chose Macintosh SSD to change a little) and click on Erase.

 Now that your drive is initialised, the time has come to restore your data.
 If you opted for a clean install, launch the OS X installation from your install disk and follow the instructions.